Gabaldonlab/redundans/README.md

 ### UNIX installer
 UNIX installer will automatically fetch, compile and configure Redundans together with all dependencies.
-It should work on all modern UNIX systems, given Python 2.7, commonly used programmes (ie. wget, curl, git, perl, gcc, g++) and libraries (zlib including zlib.h) are installed.
+It should work on all modern UNIX systems, given Python 2.7, commonly used programmes (ie. wget, curl, git, perl, gcc, g++, ldconfig) and libraries (zlib including zlib.h) are installed.
 ```bash
 source <(curl -Ls http://bit.ly/redundans_installer)
 ```